thesixnetwork/lbb-sdk-go/example/README.md

 ### "Insufficient funds" error
 - Ensure your account has enough tokens for gas fees
 - For testnet, request tokens from the faucet
-- Check your balance before transactions
+- Check your balance before transactions using balance query operations

 ### Transaction timeout
 - Network might be congested